hexops/mach/gpu-dawn/README.md

 * iOS (Dawn does not officially support it yet)
 * Android (Dawn does not officially support it yet)
 * ARM Linux (aarch64)
+* Windows msvc target (Zig targets MinGW libc on Windows currently, msvc support should not be hard to add.)

 ## Binary releases